 • Visit Macau Tower

-HKD $2.5 – From Senado Square, walk over to Praca Jorge Alvares and take Bus 32.
+From Senado Square, walk over to Praca Jorge Alvares and take Bus 32.
 At 338 meters, this tower is inspired out of Auckland’s Sky Tower.
-Today, it holds the highest commercial skyjump (bungee jump) activity in the world at 233 meters.
-(You can try this out for yourself at HKD $2,800~)
+Today, it holds the highest commercial skyjump (bungee jump) activity in the world at 233 meters!
+There are a number of entry tickets or activities that you can do here, namely:

 • Have a look at the famous casinos of Macau in Taipa island

-City of Dreams – Bring your kids here to Kids’ City, or party at Club Cubic — better yet, come witness the world’s largest breathtaking water show: the House of Dancing Water!
-(Ticket starts at HKD $580 for adults).
+City of Dreams – Bring your kids here to Kids’ City, or party at Club Cubic — better yet, come witness the world’s largest breathtaking water show that is directed by Franco Dragone (known for his work with Cirque du Soleil): the House of Dancing Water!
+(Ticket starts at about HKD $480~ or Php 3,250 for adults).

 Galaxy Macau – smacked right in the main lobby of Galaxy Macau is the Fortune Diamond which is a huge 3-meter gem that serves as a backdrop for a waterfall.
 You can also watch a movie here in their big 10-screen 3D cineplex or just shop at The Promenade.